Hamiltonian and Noether charges in first order gravity: Covariant Hamiltonian Formalism and conserved charges

-In this part we shall introduce the relevant objects that define the covariant phase space.
 Before proceeding we shall make some remarks regarding notation.
 It has proved to be useful to use differential forms to deal with certain diffeomorphism invariant theories, and we shall do that here.
 However, when working with differential forms in field theories one has to distinguish between the exterior derivative $\ed$ in the infinite dimensional covariant phase space, and the `standard' exterior derivative on the spacetime manifold, denoted by $\d$.
 In this context, differential forms in the CPS act on vectors tangent to the space of solutions $\Gamma$.
 We use $\delta$ or $\delta \phi$ to denote tangent vectors, to be consistent with the standard notation used in the literature.
 We hope that no confusion should arise by such a choice.
 Let us now recall some basic constructions on the covariant phase space.